lyli888/Level-10-D3/README.md

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.

-* See "Interactive ToolTip Graph Screenshot.png" for project results & tooltips on mouse-click.
-Plotly is built on D3.